Kshitiz-GrittyGit/MLOPS_Metaflow_Mlflow_Project/README.md

-The purpose of this project is to showcase the MLOPS and deployment capabilities.
+The purpose of this project is to showcase the MLOPS and cloud deployment capabilities.

 The dataset is a minimal multiclass classification dataset.

+# Data and proces overview

+The data contains certain features of a penguine like culmen_length, culmen_width, island etc. and our model predict the penguine type out of Chinstrip, Bescoe, Gentoo.

+During Experimentation we decided on XGBoost Classifier after comapring the result on XGBoost, LighGBM and a small level neural network(which was an overkill anyway.)

 # 🐧 Penguin Species Classifier API